imbaggaarm/go-messenger/README.md

 bot.sendTextMessage(recipientId, textMessage)
 ```
 ## Usage
-- [VNUChatbot](https://www.facebook.com/vnuchat/) is a chat-with-stranger chatbot, with back-end written in Golang and use this package.
+- [VNUChatbot](https://www.facebook.com/vnuchat/) is a chat-with-stranger chatbot for university students.
 ## Other
 ### Future of go-messenger
 There are a lot of missing functions in this package,